RequiemB/SAMP-Server-Manager/README.md

 ## Configuring the Bot

 In order to configure the bot, you need to have the repository in your PC.
 You can get it by cloning the repository.
-Open your terminal ([Git Bash](https://git-scm.com/downloads) is recommended) and put enter the following shell code:
+Open your terminal ([Git Bash](https://git-scm.com/downloads) is recommended) and enter the following shell code:

 ```sh
 git clone https://www.github.com/RequiemB/SAMP-Server-Manager.git